frictionlessdata/frictionless-py/README.md

 > Provisional API not following SemVer.
 If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

 To register a custom check user could use a `check(error)` decorator.
-This way the builtin check could be overriden (use error code like `duplicate-row` instead of dictionary like in example below) or could be added a check for a custom error (use `after/before` argument to set a insertion position):
+This way the builtin check could be overriden (use error code like `duplicate-row` instead of dictionary like in example below) or could be added a check for a custom error (use `after/before` argument to set an insertion position):

 ```python
 from goodtables import Inspector, check